Review of the American Express Platinum Card

 • Escape Lounges

-• Delta Sky Club Lounges – is a great lounge, but you must have a Delta boarding pass for the day.
-I still use this lounge frequently.
+• Delta Sky Club Lounges – (but you must have a Delta boarding pass)

-That is a lot of lounges!
 With my American Express Platinum Card, I can literally find an airport lounge at almost any airport I travel to!
-Usually, it costs $35-$50 to enter an airport lounge.
-I value it at at least $20 and probably use one for myself and a friend eight times a year.
-Conservatively, I value this benefit at $300+.
-I often use an airport lounge when I arrive at an airport and then during a connection.
-Most often, a friend or spouse is enjoying the benefits also!
-Trust me, once you spend time in an airport lounge, you won’t want to pass them up!
-My #1 reason to keep the American Express Platinum Card is being able to go to all these amazing lounges.
+Usually, it costs at least $50 to enter an airport lounge.
+My #1 reason to keep the American Express Platinum is being able to go to all these amazing lounges.

 $200 Airline Incidental Credit

 With this benefit, you have to preselect an airline that you will use this on.
-You can change this each year in January.
+You can change this selection each year in January.
 Because I fly United a lot, that is the airline I have selected.
-These incidentals include checked bags and in-flight refreshments, and lounge passes.
-Because I have cards that usually cover my checked bag, I usually buy United Lounge passes for when I fly United since this card doesn’t cover a United Lounge.
-This is not the greatest benefit, but I use it anyway.
+These incidentals include checked bags, in-flight refreshments, and lounge passes.
+I use my $200 credit for United TravelBank credits.
+You can learn more about how this works by checking out this post.

 $100 Saks Fifth Avenue or saks.com Credit

 If you use Uber regularly, this is a great benefit!
-Each month you can get a $15 Uber credit and a second $20 credit in December.
-All you need to do is pay with your Platinum card and signup ahead of time.
-You’ll even get a Uber VIP status, so you’ll be matched with top-rated drivers!
-This is definitely worth $200 a year.
+Each month, you can get a $15 Uber credit and a second $20 credit in December.
+All you need to do is pay with your Platinum card and sign up ahead of time.
+This is definitely worth $200/year.
 Even better, you can also use it on Uber Eats!
-You can even get an Eats Pass, which gives you an unlimited $0 Delivery Fee and 5% off orders over $15 at eligible restaurants.
-This is complimentary for 12 months when you sign up with your Platinum Card.
-You can read here how to do that.

 Fine Hotel and Resorts $200 Annual Credit

 When you book a hotel with your Platinum card at a Fine Hotel and Resorts, you get a $200 annual credit plus a $100 hotel benefit (usually a dining credit) and breakfast for two.
-I recently booked a Four Seasons in Sydney, Australia.
-It cost $306, but I get that $200 credit, free breakfasts, and $100 for dining, so this is a moneymaker in the end for me!
+Last year, I stayed at the Four Seasons in Sydney, Australia, and got GREAT use out of that credit.

 hotel room